Why I Don't Buy Trader Joe's Soaps Right Now

 Ingredients: Organic Coconut Oil, Organic Palm Oil, Sodium Hydroxide, Water, Mentha Arvensis, Organic Olive Oil, Organic Fair Deal Hemp Oil, Organic Jojoba Oil, Organic Peppermint Oil, Sea Salt, Citric Acid, Tocopherol.

-Actually, my issue with this soap is what I consider to be confusing labeling.
-“Pure Castile Soap” means 100% Olive Oil soap, but this has a very small amount of Olive Oil (notice it’s listed as the SIXTH ingredient, even after Mentha Arvensis (wild mint).
-The Merriam-Webster dictionary defines “pure” as: “unmixed with any other matter.”
+Actually, my issue with this soap is what I consider to be confusing/ incorrect labeling.
+“Pure Castile Soap” means 100% Olive Oil soap, but this has a very tiny amount of Olive Oil (notice it’s listed as the SIXTH ingredient, even after Mentha Arvensis (wild mint).

 I have also noticed that this brand is a bit harsh on the skin, as in the skin feels very "squeaky clean" which for dry skin types is a bit much.